DLR-RM/stable-baselines3/docs/guide/save_format.rst

 -  *parameters* refer to neural network parameters (also called "weights").
 This is a dictionary mapping variable name to a PyTorch tensor.
 -  *data* refers to RL algorithm parameters, e.g. learning rate, exploration schedule, action/observation space.
    These depend on the algorithm used.
-This is a dictionary mapping classes variable names their values.
+This is a dictionary mapping classes variable names to their values.

 Zip-archive